syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-### How to paste the data by custom column order
+### Paste data by custom column order

 The data can be pasted only from the first column, by default.
-Now, you can paste the copied data anywhere in the grid by deriving a new class from [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) and overriding the [PasteRow ](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRow.html)virtual method.
+However, you can paste the copied data anywhere in the grid by deriving a new class from [TreeGridCutCopyPaste](https://help.syncfusion.com/cr/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste.html) and overriding the [PasteRow](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.TreeGrid.TreeGridCutCopyPaste~PasteRow.html) virtual method.

 {% tabs %}
 {% highlight c# %}